 - For stubborn stains & repairs: Through time and depending on wear, the original hardwax coating on the furniture may need to be renewed.
 Make sure the surface is clean and dry.
 Then sand the furniture using extra fine sand paper (minimum 320 grit) and work in the direction of the wood grain.
 Next, apply a new hardwax oil.
 These products can be purchased at a flooring specialist.

 How to maintain your varnished oak table?

-Our varnished tables are finished with a high performance, water-based, polyurethane lacquer for the protection of the wood and has an excellent chemical and mechanical resistance.
+Our varnished tables are finished with a water-based lacquer for the protection of the wood and has a good chemical and mechanical resistance.

 Regular cleaning with a mild solution of water and natural soap will do the trick!